openvstorage/ovs-documentation/Administration/maintenance/removenode.md

 ovs remove nodes <comma separated list of ips of the node to remove>
 ```

+During the remove process you will be prompted to confirm the removal.
+You can also add the `--force-yes` option in scripts to bypass the confirmation.

 ### Promoting and demoting Storage Routers
 By default a cluster will have 3 Storage Routers running the master services.
 In case a master node is removed from the cluster, the next node that is added will automatically be configured as master.